rjplevin/Classes.jl/README.md

 ```

 Note that the second emitted constructor is parameterized such that it can be called
 on the class's subclasses to set fields defined by the class.
+Of course, this is
+callable only on a mutable struct.

 In addition, introspection functions are emitted that relate these: